davidwmartines/schema-compatibility/README.md

 - Delete an optional field
 - Make a required field optional
 - Make an optional field required
-- Make a previously non-nullable field nullable
+- Make a non-nullable field nullable
-- Make a previously nullable field non-nullable
+- Make a nullable field non-nullable

 (Re-naming a field would be considered a combination of removing and adding.)

 > Note that the possible changes are limited to the serialization format.
 For example the `proto3` syntax does not include the ability to specify the `required` field rule or to include default field values (as in the `proto2` syntax).

 > For JSON Schema, certain transitions are limited by the content models (open vs. closed) of the schemas.

+## Compatibility Modes

+- **Backwards** A new schema is backward compatible if it can be used to read the data written in the previous schema.
+- **Forwards** A new schema is forward compatible if the previous schema can read data written in this schema.
+- **Full** A new schema is fully compatible if it’s both backward and forward compatible.

 ## Tests